fishbar/jscoverage/README.md

 ### mocha global leaks detect

-the follow object will be detected, all of them are create by jscoverage
+The follow object will be detected, all of them are created by jscoverage.

     _$jscoverage, _$jscoverage_done, _$jscoverage_init, _$jscoverage_cond